 Google Earth Launched (2005)

 A related product, google Earth, was released in June 2005.
-Based on technology from they Keyhole acquisition, Google Earth was a standalone free software download made available to all who wanted to use it.
+Based on technology from the acquisition of a company called Keyhole, Google Earth was a standalone free software download made available to all who wanted to use it.
 Over the years, Google Maps and Earth both used the same imagery, but were separate products.
 Maps was browser-based, while Earth was a separate app that ran on desktops, tablets, and phones.
-That is, until Google essentially merged the two by creating a browser-based version of Google Earth in XXXX.
+The line between the two was blurred somewhat due to the existence of an Earth browser plug-in.
+However, Google essentially merged the two by creating a fully native, first class browser-based version of Google Earth in 2017.

 Moon Imagery (2005)

 Google was a whimsical company in its early days, and Google Moon illustrates it perfectly.
 A few months after Maps launched, a few google engineers had the idea to use the platform to celebrate the 36th anniversary of the Apollo moon landing.
 As a result, Google Moon was launched on July 20, 2005, to display imagery of the surface of the moon.
 Apparently, this feat was pulled off in a week.
 And better yet, if you zoomed in all the way, the moon turned to swiss cheese, delighting children everywhere.
 The moon imagery is still alive today, and more has been added over time.

 International Expansion (2006)